Horseback riders hot to trot on Confederation Trail | CBC News

 Group planning to form association to ask provincial government to change law

-A group of horseback riders on P.E.I. want the right to ride their horses on the Confederation Trail.
+A group of horseback riders on P.E.I. wants the right to ride their horses on the Confederation Trail.

 They started an online petition Saturday that had almost 1,200 signatures in 24 hours.